mackadrian/MRU-java/README.md

-A collection of Java projects that have been successfully implemented.
+A collection of Java assignments that have been successfully implemented.
-Started on: Winter 2024